 Most of these actors have their own websites where you can listen to their demo reels and voice over work.
 Once you find a few actors whose voices are similar to yours and who are doing the kind of work that you want to do, head over to their websites and start studying their voice over demos!

-Below are a few examples of professional demos and voice over work to get you started on your research:
+Below are a few examples of professional, high quality demo reels and voice over work to get you started on your research:

 Step #3: Practice

 Just listening to voice over work from other pros isn’t going to be enough, even if you listen closely and meticulously take notes about their style and choices.

 If you’re going to create a jaw-dropping demo, you need to practice using your own voice and getting used to your voice over microphone.